BrianLoveGa/proj4-simple-over-complex/README.md

 ******

 languages: HTML, CSS, Javascript, Python, React for views.
 No databases being used so no real back-end needed, no plans for leaderboard or really keeping score for this simple game.
+Have added some API fetch requests with an open weather map .org component and one from dog.ceo API.

 Would use Python3 for starter version of game (not playable in the webpage but able to be copied and run locally to play), would use HTML, CSS, & JS for pages themselves, would use JS for the playable in-browser versions.